Young adult literature: Pre-20th century

 French historian Philippe Ariès argues, in his 1962 book Centuries of Childhood, that the modern concept of childhood only emerged in recent times.
 He argues that children were in the past not considered as greatly different from adults and were not given significantly different treatment.
 Furthermore, "Teenagers weren't a designated demographic in most respects until around World War II, due in part to advances in psychology and sociological changes, like the abolishment of child labor".
 With this development came the marketing of "clothes, music, films, radio programs, and ... the novel" for young adults.

-All the same Sarah Trimmer in 1802 recognized young adults as a distinct age group describing "young adulthood" as lasting from ages 14 to 21.
+On the other hand, Sarah Trimmer, in 1802, recognized young adults as a distinct age group, describing "young adulthood" as lasting from ages 14 to 21.
 In her children's literature periodical, The Guardian of Education, Trimmer introduced the terms "Books for Children" (for those under fourteen) and "Books for Young Persons" (for those between fourteen and twenty-one), establishing terms of reference for young adult literature that still remain in use.

 "At the beginning of the eighteenth century", according to M. O. Grenby:

 very few ... enjoyable books for children ... existed.
 Children read, certainly, but the books that they probably enjoyed reading (or hearing) most, were not designed especially for them.
 Fables were available, and fairy stories, lengthy chivalric romances, and short, affordable pamphlet tales and ballads called chapbooks, but these were published for children and adults alike.
 Take Nathaniel Crouch's Winter-Evenings Entertainments (1687).
-It contains riddles, pictures, and 'pleasant and delightful relations of many rare and notable accidents and occurrences' which has suggested to some that it should be thought of as an early children's book.
+It contains riddles, pictures, and "pleasant and delightful relations of many rare and notable accidents and occurrences" which has suggested to some that it should be thought of as an early children's book.
 However, its title-page insists that it is "excellently accommodated to the fancies of old or young".